free office software

 • Open source software

-The open source model has come a long way, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.
+The open source model has come a long way, and the popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.

 • Freeware and shareware